Chinese Communist Party: Collective leadership

-Collective leadership, the idea that decisions will be taken through consensus, is the ideal in the CCP.
+Collective leadership, the idea that decisions will be taken through consensus, has been the ideal in the CCP.
 The concept has its origins back to Lenin and the Russian Bolshevik Party.
 At the level of the central party leadership this means that, for instance, all members of the Politburo Standing Committee are of equal standing (each member having only one vote).
 A member of the Politburo Standing Committee often represents a sector; during Mao's reign, he controlled the People's Liberation Army, Kang Sheng, the security apparatus, and Zhou Enlai, the State Council and the Ministry of Foreign Affairs.
 This counts as informal power.
 Despite this, in a paradoxical relation, members of a body are ranked hierarchically (despite the fact that members are in theory equal to one another).
 Informally, the collective leadership is headed by a "leadership core"; that is, the paramount leader, the person who holds the offices of CCP general secretary, CMC chairman and PRC president.
 Before Jiang Zemin's tenure as paramount leader, the party core and collective leadership were indistinguishable.
 In practice, the core was not responsible to the collective leadership.
 However, by the time of Jiang, the party had begun propagating a responsibility system, referring to it in official pronouncements as the "core of the collective leadership".
+Academics have noted a decline in collective leadership under Xi Jinping.

 Democratic centralism

 The CCP's organizational principle is democratic centralism, a principle that entails open discussion of policy on the condition of unity among party members in upholding the agreed-upon decision.
 It is based on two principles: democracy (synonymous in official discourse with "socialist democracy" and "inner-party democracy") and centralism.
 This has been the guiding organizational principle of the party since the 5th National Congress, held in 1927.
 In the words of the party constitution, "The Party is an integral body organized under its program and constitution and on the basis of democratic centralism".
 Mao once quipped that democratic centralism was "at once democratic and centralized, with the two seeming opposites of democracy and centralization united in a definite form."
 Mao claimed that the superiority of democratic centralism lay in its internal contradictions, between democracy and centralism, and freedom and discipline.
 Currently, the CCP is claiming that "democracy is the lifeline of the Party, the lifeline of socialism".
 But for democracy to be implemented, and functioning properly, there needs to be centralization.
-The goal of democratic centralism was not to obliterate capitalism or its policies but instead it is the movement towards regulating capitalism while involving socialism and democracy.
 Democracy in any form, the CCP claims, needs centralism, since without centralism there will be no order.